geom3trik/tuix/README.md

 ```
 There's a lot going on here so let's break it down.
 The `on_build()` method will be called when an instance of our counter widget is constructed using `build()`.

 Inside this method we create two buttons and a label.
 The first button is our increment button so we give it an event to emit when pressed with the `Increment` message we defined before.
 We've also given the button the class name "increment" so we can more easily style the button.
-Notice that for the parent we've used `entity`.
-This is the id that will be given to our counter widget instance when constructed.
+Notice that for the parent we've used `entity`, which is the id given to our counter widget instance when built.

-We repeat this process for the decrement button, but this time with an event message of `Decrement` and a class name of "increment".
-Then, we construct a label with an initial value of "0".
-Lastly we set the element name of our counter widget to "counter".
+We repeat this process for the decrement button, but this time with an event message of `Decrement` and a class name of "decrement".
+Then, we construct the label and set the text to the intial value stored in the `Counter` instance, which may have been initialised with the `with_initial_value` method.
+Lastly we set the element name of our counter widget to "counter", so we can use this name to style the entire widget.

 With the building part done we can now implement the `EventHandler` trait so that our counter can react to the events sent by our buttons: